If you are a professional landlord, property investor, sole trader or business partner, your liability to capital gains tax can be significant.

 Any capital gains tax liability is simply deferred, where any chargeable gain arising during the period of previous ownership becomes payable by the new owner at the point of future disposal.

-Key takeaway on capital gains tax allowance on property
+Capital gains tax allowance on property – key takeaway

 As a landlord, property investor, sole trader or business partner, forward planning is key to the successful disposal of your assets, maximising gains and minimising any tax liability by making the most of your capital gains tax allowance on property.